Evanston Public Library: Classes and programs

+Collection

+The library's collection contains more than a million volumes, including books, DVDs, CDs, downloadable eBooks, audiobooks and films, and a small Library of Things.
+The library uses CollectionHQ software to track and improve the diversity of the authors and stories represented in the collection.

+In 2019, the library halted book sales.
+Those wishing to donate books to the library may do so through a green Better World Books donation bin on the side of the library, with a portion of proceeds benefitting the library.

 Art on display

 The library has a variety of different art forms all over the library.
 Prominently displayed occupying several stories of the entry is "Ghostwriter" – a suspended wire sculpture by Ralph Helmick and Stuart Schechter that can be seen from every floor of the library.